 Weight and Packability

 The importance of weight in your buying decision depends largely on intended use.
 For those looking in the performance category (mountaineers, climbers, winter explorers, etc.), jackets with large amounts of premium down will be the warmest, lightest, and most packable.
 Our top pick in this category is the Rab Neutrino Pro, which checks in at 1 pound 1.7 ounces.
 For those buying at the casual end of the market, weight matters much less—you most likely won’t be carrying your down jacket in a backpack and don’t care as much about shaving ounces.
-Many casual winter jackets and parkas push the 3-pound mark and higher (Canada Goose lists their Expedition at 4 lb.
-3 oz.) and won’t pack down as small with lower-fill-power down.
+Many casual winter jackets and parkas push the 3-pound mark (or more) and won’t pack down as small with lower-fill-power down.

 Snowy scene (women's winter jackets)